|

 Listing Information About the Materialized View Logs at a Master

-A materialized view log enables you to fast refresh materialized views based on a
+A materialized view log enables you to fast refresh materialized views

-materialized view logs based at a master, then you can use the query in this section
+have materialized view logs based at a master, then you can use the query in this section

 to list the following information about them: